How To Control Your Player Pool In Stokastic Sims

 |---|---|---|

+If you want the deeper head-to-head on when a boost beats a projection edit (and when it doesn't), we break that down lever by lever in ROI Boost vs Projection vs Cap.
 The row that trips people up is the exposure cap.
 It feels like the cleanest tool, one number, one ceiling, done.
+Used on one player, it is: in the walkthrough, Bryson DeChambeau sits at 41% exposure, a 35% cap goes on, and one adjust later he lands at 35% on the nose.
 But cap several players at once, especially at a multi-slot position like the two pitcher spots in MLB, and you can silently kill good lineup combinations the sim would otherwise have found.
 The cap is a scalpel for one player, not a way to reshape a whole pool.
 When you want to move a group, that is the boost's job.

 Tune your exposures instead of guessing at them.
 Stokastic Sims build a realistic contest field and let you boost, cap, and shape your own player pool against it, the exact workflow above.
 New members can start with the free Sims, and code SIMSPOOL10 takes 10% off your first month if you upgrade: Get 10% off Stokastic Sims.